 Causes for rejection of pipes

-Inspection of the pipes as shall be deemed necessary by the shall be made at the place of manufacture.
-Unless a damaged pipe shall be repaired as specified below and approved by the the pipe shall be rejected.
+Inspection of the pipes as shall be deemed necessary by the Project Manager shall be made at the place of manufacture.
+Unless a damaged pipe shall be repaired as specified below and approved by the Project Manager the pipe shall be rejected.

 Pipes shall be rejected as unsuitable for the Works for any of the following reasons: